ChrisTitusTech/website/content/posts/2022/antivirus-worthless.md

 Good antivirus programs will NOT flag my EXE when I used a code signing key.
 However, if I don't sign the EXE it will flag it as a virus.
 So, why doesn't everyone use a code signing key?
 It's expensive.
 Roughly it is $100 a year for the "basic" code signing and to bypass Microsoft SmartScreen for "enhanced" code signing it will set you back almost $275 a year.
 Feels kinda like extortion, but I can appreciate that I now have a digital signature for my exe so folks know it came from me.

-Let's move on to the easiest way to abscure your exe to bypass Antivirus.
+Let's move on to the easiest way to obscure your exe to bypass Antivirus.

 ### Encrypted Files can not be scanned for viruses